- Why should I get my associate degree via Reverse Transfer if I’m working toward my bachelor’s degree?

 - Once I’ve consented to have my course information transferred, when will I know if I’ve received a degree?

 Once you’ve completed the consent form, your former community college will perform a degree audit.
 Performing a degree audit can take time – it may be several months before you are awarded a degree or informed of additional credits you need for an associate degree.
-Students are typically notified if they have been awarded a degree beginning in June or July.
+Students are typically notified if they have been awarded a degree beginning in August.

 - If I attended another institution, can that work be considered as well in my degree audit?